 Kwento is my creative project and I created it all throughout my career working for unions and how did I do it?
 I will show you how.

-1. 617 experience - show blog post
+1. 617 experience - I used my boredom time.

 Was this worth sharing to you?
 Yes.
 How do you find balance to do that?
 Well I hope I was able to show you and now we can practice.

 In September 15th 2023, Nica was terminated from a progressive labor-environmental organization.
 Having good ideas, moving fast, and skipping the ropes of getting white-male directorship approval has real life implications.
 The implication is that there is a good story to tell.